-If you're looking for a new online marketplace, here are nine other popular sites like Amazon that you can try.
+If you're looking for a new online marketplace, here are thirteen other popular websites like Amazon that you can try out.

 eBay is probably the most well-known Amazon alternative, and it started around the same time.
 Unlike Amazon, eBay doesn't sell its own products; it simply acts as a liaison between businesses or third-party sellers and people looking to buy.
-One of the unique things about eBay is that while many of the products listed on it can be outright bought, others are put up for auction, and are sold to the highest bidder at the price of the second-highest bid.
+One of the unique things about eBay is that while many of the products listed on it can be outright bought, many others are put up for auction.
+The winner of an auction gets to buy the item at the price of the second-highest bid.
 For some products, you will even have a choice as to whether you want to buy them or bid for them.

 Want to see how each of the different purchase methods on eBay works?
 We'll show you in our eBay course.

-Overstock is a website like Amazon that initially began as a seller of surplus goods from failed e-commerce websites, but now sells new items, as well.
-Not only can you find great deals on Overstock for this reason, but their customer service is pretty highly-touted as well, so you can shop with confidence.
-Overstock also has a unique program called Worldstock, where they sell hand-made crafts from artisans around the world, with no less than 60% of the sale price going directly back to the artisan.
+Overstock is a website like Amazon that initially began as a seller of surplus goods from failed e-commerce websites; this often means you can get great deals while shopping on it.
+However, Overstock now sells new items as well, and has pretty good customer service to boot..
+Overstock also has a unique program called Worldstock, which sells hand-made crafts from artisans around the world and gives at least 60% of its revenue directly back to the artisans themselves.

 Run by the Alibaba Group (they're actually Chinese, not Middle Eastern, though), AliExpress offers factory-direct pricing on a wide selection of items.
-They also have many guarantees and protections in place to keep buyers safe from scams, including not releasing your money to a vendor until you receive and approve the item(s) you get, giving you a full refund if your order never arrives, and -- if the item you get isn't exactly what you were told you'd be getting -- you can return your order for a full refund, or you can keep the item anyway and receive a full refund.
+They also have many guarantees and protections in place to keep buyers safe from scams.
+These include not releasing your money to a vendor until you receive and approve the item(s) you get, giving you a full refund if your order never arrives, and -- if the item you get isn't exactly what you were told you'd be getting -- allowing you to get a full refund (and you can decide whether to send back or keep your order!).

 To learn more about this wholesale marketplace, visit our AliExpress course.